-In order to continue to cover your risks in areas such as buildings and contents insurance, you may need to take out unoccupied insurance for properties - typically available from specialists such as UKinsuranceET.
+In order to continue to cover your risks in areas such as buildings and contents insurance, you may need to take out unoccupied property insurance - typically available from specialists such as UKinsuranceNET.

 Although this would typically maintain your cover even in situations where your property is unoccupied for extended periods, it may bring with it certain conditions that might be slightly different to those you are familiar with.

 Regrettably, property that is unoccupied might be at substantially higher risk of being on the receiving end of the unwanted attentions of people such as burglars, vandals, squatters and arsonists.

 These groups typically are more cautious about properties with occupants, as they may entail a greater risk of the perpetrators being discovered in the course of their activities.

 For that reason, an unoccupied policy may contain both general and specific clauses relating to the need for you to keep your property in apparently occupied external condition.

 - making sure that your garden is clean and tidy - and with grass cut;